 Cons: Great if the free tier works for you!
 But if it doesn’t, you might find the paid tiers way too pricey to seriously consider.
-(Sortly has recently shifted its focus more toward the enterprise customer than the individual homeowner — but anyone can still inventory up to 100 items for free.)

 Best for ordering supplies: Home Depot

-The thing about being a new homeowner is you always need something — from picture wire to a specific screw to duct tape.
+The thing about being a new homeowner is that you always need something — from picture wire to a specific screw to duct tape.
 There will always be some supply, large or small, that’s going to require a trip to the big-box store.

 Simplify that process — and even get those items shipped right to your door with a few clicks on your smartphone — with Home Depot’s app.
 Use it for shopping as well as help with projects; it offers home decor tips and DIY guidance.

 Pros: In addition to its shopping functionality, Home Depot’s mobile app has some neat features.
 For instance, you can snap a picture and find what you need using an image search.
 You can also search for products using voice commands.
 And you can even initiate real-time chat through the app.

 Cons: Critics complain that some recent updates actually made the app unfriendlier for users to navigate.